The Australian Physiography

 The Aquatic Reptiles

-Somewhere around 860 species of reptiles found on the planet are found in Australia.
-These include some of the widely-known turtle species, like the Green Sea Turtle and the Leatherback Sea Turtle.
+Somewhere around 860 species of reptiles found on the planet live in Australia.
+These include well-known turtle species such as the Green Sea Turtle and the Leatherback Sea Turtle.
+Australia is also home to both freshwater and saltwater crocodile species.
+In fact, the saltwater crocodile (the largest reptile species in the world) is native to the continent.

 An Interesting Fact about Australian Snakes